cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/request.md

 - `cacheTtl` <Type>number</Type> <PropMeta>optional</PropMeta>

   - This option forces Cloudflare to cache the response for this request, regardless of what headers are seen on the response.
-This is equivalent to setting two Page Rules: [Edge Cache TTL](https://support.cloudflare.com/hc/articles/200168376) and [Cache Level (to Cache Everything)](https://support.cloudflare.com/hc/en-us/articles/200172266).
+This is equivalent to setting two Page Rules: [**Edge Cache TTL**](https://support.cloudflare.com/hc/en-us/articles/200168376-What-does-edge-cache-expire-TTL-mean-) and [**Cache Level** (to **Cache Everything**)](https://support.cloudflare.com/hc/en-us/articles/200172266).
 The value must be zero or a positive number.
 A value of `0` indicates that the cache asset expires immediately.
+This option applies to `GET` and `HEAD` request methods only.

 - `cacheTtlByStatus` <Type>{ [key: string]: number }</Type> <PropMeta>optional</PropMeta>

   - This option is a version of the `cacheTtl` feature which chooses a TTL based on the response’s status code.
-If the response to this request has a status code that matches, Cloudflare will cache for the instructed time, and override cache instructives sent by the origin.
+If the response to this request has a status code that matches, Cloudflare will cache for the instructed time and override cache instructives sent by the origin.
 For example: `{ "200-299": 86400, 404: 1, "500-599": 0 }`.
 The value can be any integer, including zero and negative integers.
 A value of `0` indicates that the cache asset expires immediately.
 Any negative value instructs Cloudflare not to cache at all.
+This option applies to `GET` and `HEAD` request methods only.

 - `minify` <Type>{ javascript?: boolean; css?: boolean; html?: boolean; }</Type> <PropMeta>optional</PropMeta>